-In Seattle and Eastside fundraisers, Biden touts his support for LGBTQ rights and charges Trump with ripping the nation’s ‘moral fabric’
+In Seattle and Eastside fundraisers, Biden touts support for LGBTQ rights and charges Trump with ripping the nation’s ‘moral fabric’

-Former Vice President Joe Biden talked up his support for LGBTQ rights on Pride Weekend as he began a fundraising swing through Seattle on Saturday evening, stopping first at the home of a public relations executive before heading to the Medina home of former Microsoft President Jon Shirley.
+Former Vice President Joe Biden talked up his support for LGBTQ rights on Pride Weekend as he began a fundraising swing through Seattle on Saturday evening, stopping first at the home of a public relations executive before heading to a Medina gathering hosted by former Microsoft President Jon Shirley.

-The Democratic presidential candidate hit on his major themes as he moved past his sometimes stumbling debate performance Thursday.
+The Democratic presidential candidate hit on major themes as he moved past his sometimes stumbling debate performance Thursday.

 Biden spent time upstairs at Roger Nyhus’ house snapping photos with donors before heading downstairs, where about 150 guests had paid at least $1,000 for the evening.
-They sipped wine and ate crabcakes while waiting for the man who has held the top spot in early polling for the Democratic nomination.
+They sipped wine and ate crab cakes while waiting for the man who has held the top spot in early polling for the Democratic nomination.

-He sported an American flag pin and a large rainbow-colored heart sticker in honor of Pride celebrations as he was briefly introduced by Nyhus, who said, “What he doesn’t know is, this is known as the White House” — referring to the nickname of his Capitol Hill home, which has played host to many political fundraisers.
+He sported an American flag pin and a large rainbow-colored heart sticker in honor of Pride as he was briefly introduced by Nyhus, who said, “What he doesn’t know is, this is known as the White House” — referring to the nickname of his Capitol Hill home, which has played host to many political fundraisers.

 Besides his PR work, Nyhus is known as a leader in the gay-rights community and was a spokesman for former Gov. Gary Locke, who attended the event.